Fluctuating motivation in mental illness means that sometimes, things are happening, while other times, the wheels just

 This week isn’t like that.
 I feel aimless.
 I have some books downloaded that I want to read, but haven’t gotten started on yet.
 There are some drafts I’ve started for blog posts, but I don’t really care enough to finish them right now.
 There are also some other writing projects I’ve started but don’t have the drive to work on.

 I recently had a couple pieces that I’d submitted to publications that weren’t accepted, plus some that it’s been long enough since I submitted that I’m unlikely to hear back from them.
 I know that it’s totally par for the course and I don’t take it as a rejection of me in general, but I do find it drains my energy.
 Given that I don’t have a lot of that to begin with, I think it’s probably good to take a bit of a step back from trying to write for platforms that are more competitive (in the sense that there’s a reasonably good chance of rejection).

-But I guess the natural state of things is that motivation will ebb and flow like the tide.
+In terms of motivation itself, I guess the natural state of things is that it will ebb and flow like the tide.
 Motivation is low now, but it will come back in its own time.

 How do you manage dips in motivation?